All Around My Hat (song)

 The song "All Around my Hat" (Roud 567 and 22518, Laws P31) is of nineteenth-century English origin.
 In an early version, dating from the 1820s, a Cockney costermonger vowed to be true to his fiancée, who had been sentenced to seven years' transportation to Australia for theft and to mourn his loss of her by wearing green willow sprigs in his hatband for "a twelve-month and a day", the willow being a traditional symbol of mourning.
-The song was made famous by Steeleye Span in 1975, whose rendition may have been based on a more traditional version sung by John Langstaff.
+The song was made famous by Steeleye Span, whose rendition may have been based on a more traditional version sung by John Langstaff, in 1975.

 Synopsis

 A young man is forced to leave his lover, usually to go to sea.
 On his return he finds her on the point of being married to another man.
 In some versions he goes into mourning, with the green willow as a symbol of his unhappiness (willow is considered to be a weeping tree).
 In other versions he reminds her of her broken promise, and she dies mysteriously.
 In some versions he simply contemplates his lover left behind, without actually returning to find her being married.
-In other versions, the young man is a street hawker who is mourning his separation from his lover who has been transported to Australia for stealing.
+In other versions, the young man is a street hawker who is mourning his separation from his lover who has been transported to Australia for theft.

 Traditional versions

 The song is found across most English speaking countries.
 Dozens of nineteenth century broadside versions of the song have been collected.
 The famous tune associated with the song is associated with Roud 22518 rather than Roud 567.

-A version sung by a Mr. Verrall of Horsham, Sussex, England was notated by composer and folklorist George Butterworth in 1909, and the melody of this version can be heard via the Vaughan Williams Memorial Library.
-Ralph Vaughan Williams notated a version sung by a Mr. Harris of Little Burstead, Essex in 1904, and another by Ellen Powell in Herefordshire the same year, the original manuscripts of which are also publicly available.
+A version sung by a Mr. Verrall of Horsham, Sussex, England, was notated by the composer and folklorist George Butterworth in 1909, and the melody of this version can be heard via the Vaughan Williams Memorial Library.
+Ralph Vaughan Williams notated a version sung by a Mr. Harris of Little Burstead, Essex, in 1904, and another by Ellen Powell in Herefordshire the same year, the original manuscripts of which are also publicly available.

 Field recordings

 Several authentic recordings have been made of the song, mostly in North America.

-The song seemed to have thrived in traditional communities in Nova Scotia, Canada well into the twentieth century, where several versions were recorded by folklorist Helen Creighton:
+The song seemed to have thrived in traditional communities in Nova Scotia, Canada, well into the twentieth century, where several versions were recorded by the folklorist Helen Creighton: